Interested in Becoming a Member of our Beloved Community?

 Should you have questions or need further information about how our church works, please email firstname.lastname@example.org We will gladlyhelp you find the answers.

-We welcome all congregants to our upcoming Spring Fling and Jazz Concert on April 30th at 1pm.
+We welcome all congregants to our upcoming Meet & Greet on October 14 beginning at 12:30.
 Follow our weekly UU-FYI e-newsletter for coming details.

 We have begun offering workshops for seekers called "The New UU."
-Please join us on the fourth Sunday of each month, and attend the class at 1:00 pm.
+Please join us on the fourth Sunday of each month beginning in January, and attend the class at 1:00 pm.
 Each workshop lasts about 90 minutes.
 The UUA.org Website describes the program as providing "important tools to help congregations welcome, orient, and integrate newcomers into their faith communities."
 Participation for the entire series is recommended but not necessary.
 Enjoy the monthly potluck in Fellowship Hall before Sunday classes.
-There are six workshops included in the program, which we hope to offer multiple times each year.
+There are four workshops included in our program, which we hope to offer multiple times each year.

 Subscribing to our Facebook Page events is the best way to be notified of all upcoming events.